yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ### Task 1: Connect Azure Board with GitHub

+We can automate our project tracking with the Azure Board integration for GitHub.

 1. On the GitHub Marketplace, find the [Azure Boards Integration App](https://github.com/marketplace/azure-boards).

     ![The Azure Boards Integration App on GitHub Marketplace that will provide a link between Azure DevOps Boards and GitHub issues.](media/hol-ex1-task1-step1.png "Azure Boards Integration App on GitHub Marketplace")